guardian/daylight-savings-hex-map-australia/docs/guide-to-apps-testing.md

 =====================================

-## Option 1: deploy and view on device with a preview link
+## 1: deploy and view on device with a preview link

 You need to have the Guardian app on a phone and access to composer.